Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/how-to-build-an-avs.md

 ## Step 2: Idea to Code: Testing and Deploying your AVS Locally

-The following content covers the minimum set of smart contract integrations and deployment scripts that a project needs to build in order to:
+The following section covers the minimum set of smart contract integrations and deployment scripts that an AVS needs to build in order to:
 1. Be considered a fully functional AVS for demo and proof of concept purposes.
-2. Prepare your AVS to integrate Rewards and Slashing functionality, which will be release soon.
+2. Prepare your AVS to integrate Slashing functionality, which will be release soon.

 :::info